 This publication is designed to help those in charge (personal representatives) of the property (estate) of an individual who has died (decedent).
 It shows them how to complete and file federal income tax returns and explains their responsibility to pay any taxes due on behalf of the decedent.
-A comprehensive example of the decedent's final tax return, Form 1040, U.S. Individual Income Tax Return, and estate's income tax return, Form 1041, U.S. Income Tax Return for Estates and Trusts, are included in this publication.
+A comprehensive example of the decedent's final tax return, Form 1040 or 1040-SR, U.S. Individual Income Tax Return, and estate's income tax return, Form 1041, U.S. Income Tax Return for Estates and Trusts, are included in this publication.

 The publication also explains how much money or property a taxpayer can give away during their lifetime or leave to their heirs at their death before any tax will be owed.
 A discussion of Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return, and Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, is included.

 Also included in this publication are the following items.

 A checklist of the forms you may need and their due dates.

 A worksheet to reconcile amounts reported in the decedent's name on information returns including Forms W-2, Wage and Tax Statement; 1099-INT, Interest Income; 1099-DIV, Dividends and Distributions; etc. The worksheet will help you correctly determine the income to report on the decedent's final return and on the return for either the estate or a beneficiary.

 3 Armed Forces' Tax Guide